-Hi, I’m Blake Porter the Neuroscientist.
-I am currently pursuing my PhD at New Zealand’s University of Otago under Dr. David Bilkey in his Brain and Behavior lab along with my co-supervisor Dr. Kristin Hillman.
-My PhD research is focused on the neural mechanisms of self control.
-Specifically, I’m interested in how the brain encodes, remembers, and recalls the cost of a particular experience or decision.
+In 2017 I completed my PhD under the supervision of Dr. David Bilkey.
+My PhD research was focused on the neural mechanisms of self control and effort based experiences.
+Specifically I investigated how the how the brain encodes the effort cost of a particular experience or decision.
 For example, how do we encode how difficult a run is?
-How is it our brains remember how much energy that run took?
-How do those memories influence decision making, say deciding on going on a run again?
+How does our brain process travel across flat ground versus up a steep hill?
+How do those memories of difficult experiences influence decision making, say, deciding on going for a run again?

-Prior to swimming to New Zealand, I completed my B.A. with Honors in Neuroscience with a minor in Human Physiology at Boston University.
-I began my research pursuits in Dr. Howard Eichenbaum’s lab for Cognitive Neurobiology my junior year.
+Prior to swimming to New Zealand I completed my B.A. with Honors in Neuroscience at Boston University.
+I began my research pursuits in the late Dr. Howard Eichenbaum’s lab for Cognitive Neurobiology my junior year.
 I worked on various projects with exceptional post-doctoral researchers, Dr. Andrea Frank (junior year and a summer UROP grant) and Dr. Anja Farovik (senior year, honors distinction work).
-After graduating in May 2013, I continued to work in the Eichenbaum lab as a research assistant with the remarkable Dr. Lara Rangel until I began my PhD in February 2014.
+After graduating in May 2013, I continued to work in the Eichenbaum lab as a research assistant with the remarkable Dr. Lara Rangel until I began my PhD in 2014.

-Outside of research I enjoy photography, podcasts, the stock market, weight lifting, video games, and board sports (longboarding, surfing, snowboarding, wakeboarding).
+Outside of science and research I enjoy photography, podcasts, the stock market, weight lifting, video games, and New Zealand craft beers.
 I also consult for Analytic Fitness, a website taking an analytical approach to fitness by reviewing scientific literature and making it accessible and digestible for the public.

 The views and opinions expressed in this blog are those of the author and do not necessarily represent the views of the University of Otago.